antzm/pi-calculation/README.md

 on an average current laptop).

-It worths mentioning though that the above time depends mainly on the declaration of the variables used.
+It worths mentioning though that the above time depends mainly on the declarations of the variables used.

 Using `let` to declare the variables, makes the code to run much faster, especially on Firefox while